 Trainees are hired at Step 3 (Step 2 in five-step range).
-Upon successful completion of a two-year training program, Trainees are appointed to Step 7 (Step 4 in a seven-step range) of Power Plant Mechanic.
-The program can be extended one year, and at that point the Trainee is either hired or terminated.
+Upon successful completion of a two-year training program, Trainees are appointed to Step 7 (Step 4 in a seven-step range) of Power Plant Mechanic without having to participate in a recruitment process.
+Since the training program is task-based, not necessarily time-based, and an employee may have prior experience or training from another agency that satisfies requirements of the program, it is possible to complete the program in less than two years.
+The program can also be extended one year, not to exceed a total of three years, and at that point the Trainee is either hired or terminated.
 The City and IBEW will establish a joint labor-management committee to develop program rules that shall apply to the oversight committee for this Trainee Program.

-B. 3. b.
+3. b.
 Power Plant Operator Trainee:

-Wages for Power Plant Operator Trainees hired prior to June 5, 2012 are set forth as follows:
+Wages for Power Plant Operator Trainees hired prior to June 5, 2012, are set forth as follows: